Karin Zielinski: Cinema, theater and television

 She begins to work on the development of soundtracks for different short films and documentaries such as El niño y el mar, Bsb, Intensive Care, Faique, Dinosaurio, among others and this is how in 2010 she has the opportunity to create the soundtrack for the animated short film El mundo invisible, based on the illustrated album of the well-known Peruvian artist Fito Espinosa.
 With this work she launches an EP with the music of the film.

 In 2011, she founded her own post-production studio Stereomonkey with her partner Raúl Astete.
 In it they begin to work in diverse audio-visual and musical projects.
 It is in that same year that she starts working on the soundtrack for the Peruvian film El limpiador, first feature film by director Adrian Saba.
 Her work got very good criticism and an award in 2013 for Best Original Music at the Punta del Este International Film Festival, standing out among more than 25 Ibero-American films.

 In 2013 he starts working on the soundtrack for the film Sueños de Gloria, directed by Alex Hidalgo, first musical about the marinera made in Peru.
-She also began to work on music for the staging of Canciones para Mirar by Maria Elena Walsh and under the direction of master Alberto Isola.
+She also began to work on music for the staging of Canciones para Mirar by Maria Elena Walsh and under the direction of master Alberto Ísola.

 In 2014, her work at El Limpiador was selected among more than 700 Ibero-American films, obtaining a nomination for Best Original Music at the first edition of Premios Platino of the Ibero-American Film Awards 2014, where she was able to compete with 2 great international composers with a long career, the Argentine Emilio Kauderer and the Spanish Joan Valent.

 This same year Zielinski works on the original music of the television documentary Camino a la Hoyada, a documentary by Andrés Cotler that talks about enforced disappearances in the Ayacucho region during the era of Terrorism in Peru in the 1980s.